SolidHal/Unihertz-Titan-lineageos-microg/README.md

 - TODO: build into rom?

-## TODO
- - add function to rom, or create magisk module to map button for switching between trackpad/navigation setting
  - get reasonable keyboard setup
    - bind alt so we can use numbers
    - double tap alt for ctrl? get esc?

-### TODO: switch between mouse and navigation mode for trackpad quickly?
-- need to do something like uinput titan and the rc removed here? https://github.com/phhusson/unihertz_titan/commit/eb577320b53dd7c838b309ece848146075b451a8